lugu/toner_chip_reset/README.md

 Step 0: the problem
 ===================

-The computer talks to the printer via a USB link (or maybe through wifi).
-The printer itself communicate with the toner chiip via an I2C or a SPI bus.
-In my particular case
+Your computer talks to your printer via a USB link (or maybe through wifi).
+The printer itself communicate with the toner chip via an I2C or a SPI bus.

 	+------------+           +-----------+            +-------------+
 	|    Host    |    USB    |           |    I2C     |    toner    |